arunpatro/arunpatro.github.io/blog/graphics/index.md

 5. Rust with LTO is slower than without LTO ??
 6. How can thin LTO be faster than LTO ??

+### Profiling C++ vs Rust
+- I use xcode Instruments to profile both C++ and Rust code.
+Rust executables have a ordered way of creating debug symbols and this helps in finding the order of the function call inside another.
+This is not the case with cpp, which just bundles all function calls to one.
+- This can be due to recursion of reflected rays, I can try to profile without reflection.

 ### [Image 01]: Reflection with 7 Spheres and 1 Plane
 <img src="./scene.png">